-We have a history of losses and we may not be profitable in the future.
+We have a history of losses, and we may not be profitable in the future.

 We have not been profitable since inception.
-We had an accumulated deficit of \$562.3 million at December 31, 2023.
-During the twelve months ended December 31, 2023, we had a net loss of \$49.8 million.
-From time to time in the past, we have made significant investments in our operations that have not resulted in corresponding revenue growth and, as a result, increased our losses.
-We continue to make significant investments to support the further development and expansion of our business and these investments may not result in increased revenue or growth on a timely basis or at all.
+We had an accumulated deficit of \$593.3 million at December 31, 2024.
+During the twelve months ended December 31, 2024, we had a net loss of \$31.0 million.
+In the past, we have made significant investments in our operations that have not resulted in corresponding revenue growth and, as a result, increased our losses.
+We continue to make significant investments to support the further development and expansion of our business, and these investments may not result in increased revenue or growth on a timely basis or at all.
 Our revenue growth has been highly influenced by marketing expenditures.
 Incremental marketing expenditures in certain situations do not result in sufficient incremental revenue to cover their cost.
 This limits the growth in revenue that can be achieved through marketing expenditures.
 In addition, as a public company, we have incurred, and will continue to incur, significant legal, accounting and other expenses.